This is the room in the house where people fight the most

 In addition, only seven percent said they like to spend more time in the kitchen, while 65 percent chose the living room as their favorite place to spend time with people.

-More than half (54 percent) believe the living room is the best place to relax, compared to just four percent who chose the kitchen to relax.
+More than half (54 percent) believe that the living room is the best place to relax, compared to only four percent who chose the kitchen to relax.

-Resi commissioned a study called "The Science of a Happy Home" to find out how we really feel in the space we live in and surveyed 2005 people.
-Their data research partner Focaldata used personality traits from the OCEAN profiling model used by psychologists to gauge how happy home made people.
+Resi commissioned a study called "The Science of a Happy Home" to find out how we really feel about the space we live in and surveyed 2005 people.
+Their data research partner Focaldata used personality traits from the OCEAN profiling model used by psychologists to assess how happy a home made people.

 A quarter (25 percent) also said the kitchen needed the most improvement of any room in the house, with the figure rising to a third (36 percent) of those who were generally unhappy with their home.
 Additionally, 36 percent said the kitchen requires the most maintenance, more than any other room in the home. /Telegraph/